Platform-OS/platformos-documentation/_PlatformOS/style-guide/documentation-style-guide.md

 * Avoid: PlatformOS will prompt you to save your changes.

 **Second person**

 Talk to the users in the second person, and address the user as “you”.
 Avoid the use of gender-specific, third-person pronouns such as he, she, his, and hers.
+Avoid the use of we, except when you want to emphasize something that the Platform OS team did.
 Exception: Use the first-person singular pronoun “I” in the question part of FAQs.

 Example: